 But many parents tend to think that their children need balance, and a variety of skills.
 We may worry that they will lack skills they need as adults if we leave them to their own choices all the time.
 We read about prodigies like Mozart, whose musical skills were at genius level, but who had little chance to develop any others, and ended up depressed and neurotic, dying young.

 Naturally we want our children to be well-rounded as people.
 But does this mean we should attempt to teach them to use all the intelligences, or even to study all the subjects covered in schools?
 Of course not.
-Nobody would force a tone-deaf child to take singing lessons, or expect a blind child to study art.
+Nobody would force a tone-deaf child to take singing lessons.
+Nor would we expect a blind child to study art.

-Those are extreme examples, but all children have strengths and weaknesses, and there are some topics and intelligences which may be totally inappropriate for them.
+Those are extreme examples.
+But all children have strengths and weaknesses.
+Thus there are some topics and intelligences which may be inappropriate for them.
 A very quiet child with high solitary intelligence may never develop strong social intelligence.
 Trying to make him do so may have the reverse effect, pushing him more into his solitary state and becoming phobic about other people.

-On the other hand, if you treat your child gently and give him respect, he may – sooner or later – decide to work with other people in order to gain skill in other intelligences.
+On the other hand, if you treat your child gently and give him respect, he may decide to work with other people in order to gain skill in other intelligences.
 A solitary musical child, for instance, may want to join a band or a choir.
 A solitary logical child may want to find someone to play chess with, or delight in helping people solve computer problems.

-Home education can be enriching and rewarding for both parents and children, and a positive learning experience for all.
+Home education can be enriching and rewarding for both parents and children.
+It can be a positive learning experience for all.
 But don’t try to make your children fit into your own preconceived ideas of what they ‘should’ learn, or follow your own intelligences if theirs are different.
 Listen to them, learn with them, and encourage each other to explore and develop skills as and when they are appropriate.

 Further reading on this site: